This article is full of tips and techniques to help you take stunning desert pictures.

-- a tripod to hold the camera steady for long exposure
+- A tripod to hold the camera steady for long exposure.

-- a wide-angle lens ( I use my 16-35mm zoom)
+- A wide-angle lens ( I use my 16-35mm zoom).

 The ISO you choose depends on your camera and lens’ maximum aperture.
 A good starting point is ISO 1600, 15-30 seconds, at f/2.8.
-But if your lens is not that fast and instead has a maximum aperture of f/4, then the best solution is to double your ISO to 3200.
+But if your lens is not that fast and has a maximum aperture of f/4, then the best solution is to double your ISO to 3200.

-Maximizing Your Desert Photography Trip
+How to Make the Most of Your Desert Photography Trip

-1. What time of year is it?
-Will the temperatures be just right for your comfort zone?
+- What time of year is it?
+Will the temperatures be right for your comfort zone?

-3. Isolate (minimum aperture) or Illustrate (maximum aperture) your subject depending on the story you want to tell.
+- Isolate (minimum aperture) or Illustrate (maximum aperture) your subject depending on the story you want to tell.